joshling1919/learn-in-public/readme.md

 ## Ideas for how to do this

-Part of what holds me back from "learning in public" is that I don't like showing my unstructured/unpolished thoughts.
-This is likely rooted in my fear of coming off as stupid or ignorant.
+Part of what holds me back from "learning in public" is that it takes me too long to structure and polish my thoughts to a state where I'm comfortable sharing them.
+As a result, there's often too much inertia when it comes to sharing any sort of writing.

-To kick that fear, I might have to just be more comfortable with unstructured thoughts being out in the open.
-Otherwise, if I keep waiting for thoughts to become structured, then I'll likely end up not writing/publishing anything.
+I might have to just be more comfortable with sharing unstructured thoughts as a catalyst.

-To start, I'll have an unstructured series of `Today I Learned (TIL)` notes, where I jot down things that I'm learning each day.
+To start, I'll have an series of unstructured `Today I Learned (TIL)` notes, where I quickly jot down things that I'm learning each day.
 Then, each week, I'll try to sum up those unstructured thoughts into a more thought-out post.

 - [[today-i-learned]]